juniors90/Flask-FomanticUI/docs/source/notes/macros.rst

                 to use for the edit action.
     :param delete_url: URL string or URL tuple in ``('endpoint', [('url_parameter_name', ':db_model_fieldname')])`` to use for the delete action.
-    :param new_url: URL string to use for the create action (new in version 1.6.0).
+    :param new_url: URL string to use for the create action.

 To set the URLs for table actions, you will need to pass either a fixed URL string or an URL tuple in the form of ``('endpoint', [('url_parameter_name', ':db_model_fieldname')])``: